investindex/Vocab/README.md

 #### Books

+I highly recommend _[Trillions: How a Band of Wall Street Renegades Invented the Index Fund and Changed Finance Forever](https://libgen.rs/search.php?req=Wigglesworth+Trillions&lg_topic=libgen&open=0&view=simple&res=25&phrase=1&column=def)_.
+In the second half of the [only footnote](https://github.com/investindex/Vocab#f1) to this section, I draw on this book to describe many of the common misconceptions about the origin of index funds and the character of Jack Bogle, founder of Vanguard.

 For a book with concise coverage of the essentials of personal finance, read _[The Index Card](https://libgen.rs/search.php?req=Olen+The+Index+Card&open=0&res=25&view=simple&phrase=1&column=def)_ by Helaine Olen and Harold Pollack.

 Brian Feroldi's book _[Why Does the Stock Market Go Up?](https://libgen.rs/search.php?req=Brian+Feroldi+Why+Does+The+Stock+Market+Go+Up%3F&lg_topic=libgen&open=0&view=simple&res=25&phrase=1&column=def)_ is a quick read that answers many questions about how the stock market works.